mx2913/funkwhale/docs/user_documentation/libraries/index.md

 # Libraries

-Libraries enable you to organize audio content you upload to your pod.
+Libraries enable you to organize audio content you upload to your {term}`pod`.
 You can set the privacy level on libraries to control who can access them.
 Choose from the available privacy levels:

 - __Everyone, across all instances__ – the library's content is available to everybody who interacts with your pod.
 This includes users of other pods.
 - __Everyone on this instance__ – the library's content is available to all users on your pod.
 This does not include users of other pods.